-All three CUs likely experience similar freshwater environmental conditions being part of the same Freshwater Adaptive Zone, West Vancouver Island, characterized by very high annual water flow, relatively warm temperatures, low wetland influence, and low alpine cold water and glacial influences (Holtby and Ciruna 2007).
+All three CUs likely experience similar freshwater environmental conditions being part of the same Freshwater Adaptive Zone, West Vancouver Island, characterized by very high annual river discharge, relatively warm temperatures, low wetland influence, and low alpine cold water and glacial influences (Holtby and Ciruna 2007).
 Spawning habitats for all three CUs are primarily within the Coastal Western Hemlock biogeoclimatic zone.
 However, the marine environment experienced by juveniles from the West Vancouver Island-Nootka and Kyuoquot and West Vancouver Island-South CUs differs from that of the West Vancouver Island North CU to the north (Holtby and Ciruna 2007).
-The two southern CUs are influenced by the Juan de Fuca Strait which determines food chain productivity in nearshore environment.
-For the northern CU, nearshore marine environment is influenced primarily by the northward flowing coastal current in the North Pacific ocean (COSEWIC 2020).
+The two southern CUs are influenced by the Juan de Fuca Strait which influences food chain productivity in nearshore environments.
+For the northern CU, the nearshore marine environment is influenced primarily by the northward flowing coastal current in the North Pacific ocean (COSEWIC 2020).

 The average generation time is consistent across all three CUs, and they exhibit ocean-type life-history variant and full run timing.
 Absolute abundances are not available for these CUs (Brown et al. 2020).